 Saint Martin's University is located in Lacey, Washington, adjacent to Olympia, the state capital.
-The population of the Lacey area is about 43,000, and that of Thurston

-County - which includes the greater Olympia area of Lacey, Olympia and Tumwater - is about 245,000.
+The population of the Lacey area is about 43,000, and that of Thurston County - which includes the greater Olympia area of Lacey, Olympia, and Tumwater - is about 245,000.

-The beauty of the 300-acre Saint Martin's campus reflects the rich intellectual and spiritual nature of its presence in the Pacific Northwest.
+The pastoral beauty of the 300-acre Saint Martin's campus reflects the rich intellectual and spiritual nature of its presence in the Pacific Northwest, the University's stewardship of its natural surroundings and the community's care of its members.
 The wooded areas of campus are threaded with pleasant walking trails.
 Many species of wildlife roam the undeveloped acres on campus and the meadows below the main University buildings.

 Located near the shores of South Puget Sound, Saint Martin's is conveniently located near Interstate-5, less than an hour from Seattle, two hours from Portland, Oregon, and about 30 minutes from Tacoma.
-In nearby cities, students can take advantage of events ranging from top-flight art shows, concerts and theater to professional sports.
+In nearby cities, students can take advantage of events such as art shows, concerts, and theater, as well as a variety of professional sports.
 With its proximity to metropolitan areas, the Greater Olympia area also attracts nationally recognized entertainers, artists and musicians, providing cultural opportunities to complement the University's educational experience.

-The University's proximity to the state capital gives students an opportunity to watch and take part in legislative and government-related activities.
-Valuable student internships and work experiences can be obtained through positions in government offices and agencies.
+The University's proximity to the state capital gives students an opportunity to learn about and participate in legislative and government-related activities.
+The University facilitates student internships and work experiences in government offices and agencies.

 For nature lovers, the area is exceptional.
 Swimming and other water activities are as close as five minutes from campus on a wealth of nearby lakes, streams and ocean inlets.
 Pacific Ocean beaches, just 50 miles west, offer opportunities for clamming, kite-flying, deep-sea fishing and sailing.
-Less than an hour away, hikers, skiers, backpackers and other outdoor enthusiasts can pursue their favorite pastimes in the mountains or enjoy such spectacular Northwest attractions as Mount Rainier National Park, Mount St. Helens, the Olympic Peninsula and the San Juan Islands.
+Less than an hour away, hikers, skiers, backpackers, and other outdoor enthusiasts can pursue their favorite pastimes in the mountains or enjoy such spectacular Northwest attractions as Mount Rainier National Park, Mount St. Helens, the Olympic Peninsula, and the San Juan Islands.